 Follow Size Rules

 My daughter is now a toddler, a petite 21 lbs and 17 months old.
 She still enjoys riding in her baby carrier, especially when traveling.
 She likes being close to me.
-However my arms and shoulders get so tired when holding her for extended periods of time so I’m happy to have the Ergobaby Omni 360.
+However my arms and shoulders get so tired when holding her for extended periods of time.
+I’m happy to have the Ergobaby Omni 360 so that I can still carry her!

 Try a Variety of Positions